Ricker Polsdorfer, MD

 You will be given

 general anesthesia.
-It will make you sleep.
+It will keep you asleep during the procedure.

 A long cut in the skin will be made to expose the entire length of the vein.
 Every branch of the vein will be found and tied off.
 The vein will be removed.
 The skin will be closed with stitches or staples.

 Two small incisions are made at either end of the vein.
 A special long, thin tool with a camera on the end (endoscope) is passed through one of the incisions and along the vein.
 The tool will separate the vein from its branches and surrounding tissue.
 The vein will then be removed through the second incision at the other end of the vein.